The Oakland Eat Real Festival in Jack London Square has vanished?

 If you miss the Jack London Eat Real Fest in Oakland but love food trucks, then you can make your way to a weekly Off The Grid Oakland on any Friday at all for more excellent local food trucks.
-I prefer this because you get regular prices, full menu items, fewer people.
+I prefer this because you get regular prices, full menu items, and fewer people.
 No FoMo.
 It’ll be there next week.